 Treatment of Umbilical Hernias in Puppies

-Treatment of an umbilical hernia varies according to how severe it is.
+Treatment of a dog's umbilical hernia varies according to how severe it is.
 According to VCA Hospitals:

 - Hernias less than one centimeter in size may heal spontaneously by the time a puppy reaches four months of age.